airlock/iam-microgateway-template-charts/README.md

 <img alt="Airlock IAM" src="https://raw.githubusercontent.com/airlock/iam-helm-charts/main/media/Airlock_IAM_Icon.svg" align="left" width="120">
 </picture>

 This repository contains Helm charts to set up Microgatewy to protect Airlock IAM.
+This includes deny rules to protect against OWASP Top 10 threats and OpenAPI specification enforcement to ensure that only valid requests are sent to Airlock IAM.

-For more information, please refer to the READMEs in the respective IAM version directories.
+For more information about Airlock IAM and its respective Helm charts, please refer to the READMEs in the respective IAM version directories.

 <br/>